datag/svn-repo-hooks/README.md

 svn-repo-hooks
 ==============

-Collection of Subversion repository hooks primarily aimed at pre-hooks.
+Collection of Subversion repository hooks primarily aimed at providing pre-hooks – actions that are performed _before_ changes are persisted to the repository.

 The hook scripts are written in Bash and make use of common tools such as sed and egrep.